Sonic the Hedgehog 2 (Nick Arcade prototype)

-- Labyrinth also lacks much of its collision detection and is therefore unplayable, a la Genocide City Zone.
+- Labyrinth Zones layouts are very broken, and seems to load broken data from Chemical Plant alongside leftover garbage data.
 Using debug mode several people have found various strips of "land" but that data is often still just garbage.

-- Several people are debating if this is supposedly an early version of Genocide City Zone (because of the city-like rippling lines that overlap your character) but somehow got removed from the Simon Wai Prototype.
+- Several people have debated that this could supposedly be an early version of Genocide City Zone (because of the city-like rippling lines that overlap your character) but somehow got removed from the Simon Wai Prototype.
 However, it's more likely just garbage data leftover from Sonic 1, as this zone doesn't have any of its own data, besides that which is leftover from Sonic 1.

-- If Marble Zone (CPZ) is loaded first, and then going back to the level select and going to Labyrinth Zone will cause it to load Chemical Plants background and most of its layout. (some layout tiles are mysteriously missing though)
+- If Marble Zone (CPZ) is loaded first, going back to the level select and going to Labyrinth Zone will cause it to load Chemical Plants background and some of its layout. (some layout tiles are mysteriously missing though)

 - The 4th buzzer's shots (and every other buzzer past it in the level) rarely hurt the player.

 - It is possible to move Tails past the point in Act 2 where it crashes and drop down, transporting you to Act 3.